 A recent study links chemical hair relaxers to hormone-sensitive cancers

-The National Institutes of Health (NIH) completed a major clinical study that found evidence that chemical hair relaxer products contain endocrine-disrupting and carcinogenic chemicals that could cause uterine cancer and endometriosis.
+The National Institutes of Health (NIH) completed a major clinical study that found evidence that chemical hair relaxer products contain endocrine-disrupting and carcinogenic chemicals that could cause uterine cancer.
 The toxic hair relaxer lawsuits against SoftSheen-Carson started right after the study was published in the Journal of the National Cancer Institute on October 17, 2022.
 The decade-long research conducted by the National Institutes of Health reviewed data on over 33,000 women.

 The study found a higher risk of uterine cancer among women who were using chemical hair relaxers compared to women who used no chemical hair relaxer products.
 The Chicago-based SoftSheen-Carson L'Oreal makes and sells hair relaxers that contain EDCs: